 Chicken and Ōsaki Hachimangū

-According to the legend, there was a chicken with golden feathers came to the railing of a bridge and cried every night.
+According to the legend, there was a chicken with golden feathers that came to the railing of a bridge and cried every night.
 Annoyed by the chicken, the locals visit Hachimangū Shrine to complain to the god.
 This is when they saw this chicken walking into an ema plaque.

 To stop the chicken from coming out at night, people put a mesh around the ema.
 However, just when the locals hoped they could finally have a good night’s sleep, the town was flooded by heavy rain that night.
 This was when they realized the chicken was trying to inform them of the natural disaster to come.